Edifixio-Docs/deNote-docs/offer-detail.md

 ## Tarif and condition of use

+contact us at  denote@edifixio.com

+## Ask for a trial

-Or to get a trial: contact us at  denote@edifixio.com
+contact us at  denote@edifixio.com